 Oklahoma City University's bookstore is managed by Tree of Life.
 Tree of Life offers a charge program.
-Charges, as a result of utilizing the book charge program, will be added to the student account.
+Charges, resulting from class required items, such as utilizing the book charge program, will be added to the student's account.
 The charges will be included in the monthly invoice and will be due upon receipt or can be paid monthly as part of the approved payment plan.
 Students who have a hold as a result of a past due balance will not be permitted to participate in the book charge program.